Vinoth82003/java-notes/Interview.md

 	- because the if clock will execute based on the condition.

 2. Give one real time example where you used ***elseif ladder***?
+	- A real-time example where I used the ***else if ladder*** was while working on a **user authentication system** for a web application.
+In this system, different user roles (like admin, moderator, and regular user) required different permissions.
+Here's how the ***else if ladder*** was applied:

+	- **If** the user was an admin, they had full access to the system.
+	- **Else if** the user was a moderator, they had limited access to manage content but not user accounts.
+	- **Else if** the user was a regular user, they could only view content.
+	- **Else**, if the user wasn't logged in, they were redirected to the login page.

+This structure allowed the system to efficiently manage permissions based on the user's role.

 3. Diff b/w ***else if ladder*** and ***switch***